shadmau/autocouncil/README.md

 # autocouncil

-Run a plan or output past three LLMs and get a fast **“good enough to proceed?”** verdict.
+Run an OpenClaw agent plan or output past three LLMs and get a fast **“good enough to proceed?”** verdict.

-A CLI tool for adding lightweight review to agentic workflows.
+A CLI tool for adding lightweight review to OpenClaw agent workflows.

 ## How it works